 Teaching for Mastery

-For more detail on teaching for mastery, including case studies, lesson videos and teacher interviews, see the NCETM mastery pages.
+For more detail on teaching for mastery, including case studies, lesson videos and professional development materials, see the NCETM mastery pages.

 Teaching for mastery is promoted by Maths Hubs in a variety of ways.
 Please note, some of the links below will take you to information about mastery on the NCETM website.

 Sometimes known as Teacher Research Groups or TRGs, Development Work Groups involve a small number of local schools coming together to collaborate on professional development.
 They are led by classroom-based Mastery Specialists.
 The Work Groups provide professional development and specialist support to schools, enabling the introduction of teaching for mastery in a sustainable way.
 By the summer of 2023, more than 10,000 primary schools will receive training and develop practice in this way.
 Maths Hubs are currently welcoming applications from schools wishing to get involved in this programme in 2019/20.
 Full details are available on the NCETM Mastery Opportunities page.

 Primary and secondary teachers are trained by the NCETM and their local Maths Hub to become experts in mastery.
 They take a mastery approach in their own classrooms and support colleagues in their own and other schools.

 Maths Hubs and the NCETM have funded and produced a wide range of resources that will help teachers and leaders implement teaching for mastery.
 These include professional development materials, assessment materials, calculation guidance, videos of lessons, teachers and school leaders, and Bespoke magazine.

 - Teacher Exchange Programme

 An exchange programme between primary and secondary teachers from England and their counterparts in Shanghai takes place each year.
 There are also ‘Shanghai Showcase’ events when Shanghai teachers visit England.
 These allow teachers across the country to observe lessons taught by Shanghai teachers, and discuss their pedagogy and approaches.